iamroshel/phase-1-welcome-what-to-expect/README.md

-# Welcome - What To Expect In Phase 1
+# Welcome - What To Expect In Phase 1 c

 ## Learning Goals